Water kefir / tibicos - wonderful probiotic, long-life secret

 METHOD

-When is the kefir ready?
+When is the kefir ready to bottle?

-When you store the kefir, it continues to ferment, but more slowly, especially if it is in the refrigerator.
+When you bottle the kefir, it continues to ferment, but more slowly, especially if it is in the refrigerator.
 After a few days there may be more carbonation (bubbles) and it will continue to become more tart and acidic (and very healthy).
 It is quite drinkable at any point so there is nothing to worry about.
 Once you get into the swing of things you will brew it the way you like it.

-If you forget to bottle your kefir when it is ready, a day or two extra will do no harm.
-After a week, some of the microorganisms may die off.
-You can continue to use the culture, but it may take a couple more brews to re-establish the symbiotic balance of the bacteria and yeasts.
+If you forget to bottle your kefir when it is ready, a few extra days will do no harm.
+After a long break you may still be able to continue to use the culture.
+Smell it, and make sure there is no mould.
+It may take a couple of brews to re-establish the full symbiotic balance of the bacteria and yeasts.

 Storage